-Figure 35: Configuration and instantiation of Definition of applications and orchestration of services (comments cropped)
+Figure 44: Configuration and instantiation of Definition of applications and orchestration of services (comments cropped)

 On top of the models and the instantiation process, the Configuration component just orchestrates the relevant processes.
 The ConfigurationSetup (read from a Yaml setup file) defines the file system paths where the meta-model, its instance and the instantiation process are defined (metamodel and instantiation process are part of the respective release).
 The ConfigurationManager ensures the consistency of the operations, currently of loading, validating and instantiating the model.
 In future releases, also modifications to the actual instance of IIPEcosphere will be provided.
 These operations shall be reflected into the ConfigurationAas so that other components on this layer but in particular also a potential user interface can define applications or services and instantiate components.
 For now, the PlatformInstantiator realizes a command line tool to perform the basic operations of the ConfigurationManager, i.e., to allow a user to instantiate the platform and the defined applications.
+The PlatformInstantiator offers various modes, ranging over the instantiation of interfaces for applications, the full instantiation of applications, the instantiation of platform components, etc.